driusan/de/USAGE.md

 In all modes, backspace will delete the currently selected text (or previous character if nothing is selected) without changing the mode.

-Pressing the Escape key will exit if the buffer hasn't been modified since the last save (or open), or print a message to the tag line asking you to Save or Discard if it's been modified.
+Pressing the Escape key will Save if the buffer hasn't been modified, and Exit if it doesn't (so hitting Escape twice will Save and Exit.)

 ## Mouse Usage